World Championship in Composing for Individuals – General Rules

 GENERAL RULES

-1. The WCCI is organized with the authority of the PCCC – FIDE.
+1. The WCCI is organized with the authority of the WFCC.
 The championship should be announced in advance.

-2. The WCCI is open to all composers from all member federations of the FIDE.
+2. The WCCI is open to all composers from all Countries.

 3. The WCCI includes the following sections: a) Twomovers, b) Threemovers, c) Moremovers, d) Endgame studies, e) Helpmates, f) Selfmates, g) Fairies and h) Retro problems.

-9. A sum of a composer’s four best compositions is calculated for his final result.
-A champion in each section becomes a composer with the highest sum of his best four compositions.
-In a case of equal final results the better highest ranked composition decides.
-If they are still the same, the second ranked composition decides, etc. If all compositions have the same marks, composers share places.
+10. The sum of a composer’s 4 best compositions is calculated for his final result.
+The champion in each section is the composer with the highest sum of his 4 best compositions.
+In a case of a tie, the highest-ranked composition decides.
+If they are still the same, the second-ranked composition decides, etc. If all compositions have the same scores, composers share places.

-10. The results of all composers are announced in the final report.
+11. In his report, the Director includes a) tables with full results of all participants, b) the four highest-ranked compositions, with eventual comments, of the three winners in each section, c) the three compositions with the highest scores in each section, even if they do not belong to the three winners.
+The Director decides about remarks concerning complete anticipation, legitimate publication data, legality and soundness.
+The Director and the Supervising Panel decide about any claims and the results are declared final when approved by the WFCC president and published on the WFCC site.
 The compositions (the best four) with eventual comments should be published for at least three best composers in each section.
 The three compositions with the highest marks in a section should also be published if they not belong to the winners.
 The official documents (announcement and award) should be written in at least one of the official languages of the FIDE.
-The PCCC decides about the publisher of a booklet.

-11. The three best composers in each section should be awarded a Certificate of Honour.
+12. The three winners in each section will be awarded a plaque of honour.

 Comments are closed.